sevas/sevas.github.io-src/_posts/python/2011-06-14-multiple-python-osx.md

     >>> exit()

-And then, I could switch to the new python 3.2 you just got from [python.org](http://www.python.org/download/):
+And then, I could switch to the new python 3.2 I just got from [python.org](http://www.python.org/download/):

     $ select_macpython32